• Skip to main content

 The Elite Survival Systems Stealth SBR Backpack is an excellent pack for carrying a takedown or short barrel rifle in a discreet and comfortable manner.
 The pouches are configured in a logical way while the main compartment is uncluttered for the storage of your SBR rifle.

-ESS used quality materials that are both rugged and match the low profile styling of the rifle bag.
-The backpack blends into most any environment and doesn’t stand out with PALS/MOLLE webbing, Spartan logos or military coloring.
+ESS used quality materials that are both rugged and match the low-profile styling of the rifle bag.
+The backpack blends into almost any environment and doesn’t stand out with PALS/MOLLE webbing, Spartan logos or military coloring.

-While the suggested retail price is higher than some people will want to pay, the manufacturing on my sample backpack was top notch.
-Of course, suggested retail is just a suggestion.
-Fortunately, you can get it for a lot less.
-(Click here if interested.)
+While the suggested retail price is higher than some people will want to pay, the manufacturing of my sample backpack was top-notch.

 Disclosure